Compare Cheap Pet Insurance Quotes

 Like humans, cats and dogs tend to be more prone to certain illnesses as they age.
 This, in turn, means your insurance tends to rise with each passing year.

-What does pet insurance generally cover?
+What does it generally cover?

 Vet treatment.
 This is usually for any accidents your pet is involved in and injuries sustained as a result.
 It also encompasses numerous medical conditions that require veterinary treatment, including homoeopathic treatments suggested by a vet.